PALAU • OCTOBER 30 - NOVEMBER 8, 2019

-Opened only in July 2016, Cove Resort Palau is situated on the island of Malakal, just opposite Sam's Tours.
+Opened in July 2016, Cove Resort Palau is situated on the island of Malakal, just opposite Sam's Tours.
 It is a waterfront oasis with a nautical theme, from its Hungry Marlin restaurant down to the rustic boatwood furniture.
 Cove Resort Palau also boasts the largest lagoon swimming pool in Palau, complete with a pool bar.

 Year Built: 2016 • Number of rooms: 74 • Pool: Largest lagoon pool in Palau • Onsite Dining: The Hungry Marlin • Breakfast: Included • WiFi: Included

 The resort's largest room type.
 Located on the 3rd floor and features a bay window overlooking the bay.
 Complimentary breakfast included.

 • Air conditioning